 Looking for more cruises?
 Got an idea for a cruise?
-This year, we're going to have a number of spontaneous Pop-Up Cruises (day and weekend).
-There will probably be one or two in July.
+Next year, we're going to have a number of spontaneous Pop-Up Cruises (day and weekend).
 So check the web page and watch your email.
 Sign up for emails here.
 And if you want to coordinate one, contact any member of the Cruise Committee, who can send a notice to the cruisers' email list (which contains over 200 names!).

 The Cruising Committee meets monthly to plan activities.
 We welcome all EYC members to attend and provide input and new ideas.
 We have reserved the conference room on the 4th Thursday of each month at 7:30 p.m.

-Cruise Committee members include Bob Arias (Chair), Kathy Arias, Roger and Cyndy Feldman, Rob and Carroll Greve, Bill and Anne Sieling, Bob and Jan Miller, and Wally and Jean Gribbin.
-Commodore Malkin and Vice Commodore Miller often attended and were very supportive.
-The Cruise Committee meets on the third Thursday of most months and meetings are open to all.
+Cruise Committee members include Bob Arias (Chair), Kathy Arias, Rob and Carroll Greve, Bill and Anne Sieling, Bob and Jan Miller, Brad Merry, Terry Otis, Rob Gauthier, and Julia Newhouse and Dennis Jay.
+Commodore Miller and especially Vice Commodore Ersts often attended and were very supportive.
+The Cruise Committee meets monthly and meetings are open to all.
 We have received excellent input from some non-committee EYC members who have participated in our meetings.

-We've moved the 150-name cruisers' mailing list from the chairman's computer to a central server.
-This will enable designated Cruise Committee members to communicate with cruisers anytime from anywhere.
-After finding "My EYC" to be inadequate for our communication needs, we are using "simplelists.com" effectively.
-Many thanks to Nancy Noyes and Ed Wells for helping us to accomplish this task.
-Next, we will work on automating cruise signups.
+Last year, we moved the 200-name cruisers' mailing list from the chairman's computer to a central server.
+This enabled designated Cruise Committee members to communicate with cruisers anytime from anywhere.
+When we have a "popup" cruise or need to make a last minute change, this proved useful.
+We need to work on automating cruise signups

 As cruising activity expands within EYC, the Cruise Committee has discussed the need to form subcommittees/work groups (e.g., communication, publicity and event planning) to conduct the committee's work efficiently and effectively, as well as accommodating different cruising styles such as day trippers and power cruisers.

 "Thank you" to all the volunteers who acted as cruise coordinators and anchor boats this year.
-These include Wally and Jean Gribbin, Roger and Cyndy Feldman, Paul and Judy Chatterton, Cynthia Palmer and Jim Brooks, Cindy Hooper and Colin Watmough, Bob Clopp and Prue Clendening, Dennis Jay and Julia Newhouse, Rob and Carroll Greve, Pete and Jane Chambliss, and Bill and Anne Sieling.
+Others include Wally and Jean Gribbin, Terry Otis, Cynthia Palmer and Jim Brooks, Bob Clopp and Prue Clendening, Dennis Jay and Julia Newhouse, Pete and Jane Chambliss, Brad Merry, and Bill and Anne Sieling.
 Note many are "new" on this list.
-And a special thanks to Kathy Arias for helpful advice and putting up with my crazy ideas.
+And a special thanks to Kathy Arias for helpful advice.

 A note regarding the chairmanship: I have served in this position for many years and believe it's time for a new chairman.
 We need new blood and new ideas.
 I'm grateful to have had the opportunity to serve as the Cruise Committee Chair and to work (and play) with so many dedicated EYC member volunteers and staff.
 Kathy and I will gladly remain on the committee to assist with the transition.